 Notes

-- Nutritional information does not include the chocolate whipped cream frosting (click to see the recipe for nutritional information).
+- Nutritional information does not include the chocolate whipped cream frosting (click to see the recipe for nutritional information) or other optional toppings.